How to Sell Your Home Fast by Decorating

 Consider replacing kitchen cabinet hardware with brushed steel, which look great with stainless steel appliances, or decorative ceramic.
 Make sure any visible linens in the bathrooms are brand new or at least look brand new.

 Hire a professional cleaning company to get at all the little nooks and crannies, down to the last detail.
 This rule, incidentally, should apply to the whole house.
-In the bathroom, an ugly builder’s mirror can be replaced with a pretty framed mirror for under $100.
+In the bathroom, an ugly builder’s mirror can be replaced with a pretty framed mirror for only a few hundred bucks.
 For a little more, you can buy an antique or higher-end model from a housewares boutique.
 Switch out the lighting for a nice chandelier or some attractive new sconces and the bathroom will look as if it’s been renovated.

 Replace bathroom towel bars with well-designed ones from a designer bath boutique.
 You can get matched ensembles that include toilet tissue holder, wastebasket, trays, etc. Aim for the hotel chic look: Crisp white towels neatly stacked in a towel holder, small trays on the vanity holding attractive toiletries or soaps (wrapped or unused) and scented candles.

 In the master bedroom, add multiple new pillows with shams or toss pillows in front, crisp white linens and a throw at the end of the bed.
 See: The Latest Techniques of Home Staging to Sell.